 Having a good idea of how long power outages last and what causes them will help ensure that you are properly prepared for when the lights go out.
 At East-West Electric, we understand how important it is to not only properly prepare for a power outage but also to know what to do during a power outage.
-That is why our expert team has put together some helpful information that will help you during the next power outage.
+Our team of experts has gathered some helpful information you should know during the next power outage.

 What Causes Power Outages?

-From statewide power outages to the dreaded dimming lights around the home, power outages can be caused by a number of different factors.
+Power outages can be caused by several different factors.
+From a statewide power outage to having dimming lights at home.
 Let’s take a look at some of the most common, and what steps you should take to avoid damage to yourself and property.

 Faulty Circuit Breakers

 Circuit breakers are important in your home.
 They are the switches in your home’s electrical cabinet that will trip if there is a power overload, and till shut off power preventing a potential electrical fire.
 But, a faulty breaker could possibly do the opposite.
 You should get an electrician to take a look at your home if it loses power often or if the breaker keeps cutting off electricity to the entire house.

 The number one sign of an overloaded power board is that your breaker trips frequently.
 Overloaded power boards are common in apartments and homes where there are lots of electrical appliances plugged into the boards.
 Make sure to unplug devices that you’re not using and don’t stack power boards on top of each other.
 You wouldn’t want a housefire to be caused by your phone!

 Lighting during electrical storms can cause outages.
 When lighting hits electrical equipment it will cause you to lose power.
 Lighting may also hit trees that will consequently fall onto power lines and make you lose power.

 There is more weather fatalities that can cause power outages.
 Flooding and bushfires can damage electrical infrastructure and make it difficult for repair crews to access the affected area.